inconvergent/weird/docs/WEIR.md

 #### WEIR:CENTER!

 ```
-center the verts of wer on xy. returns the previous center
+center the verts of wer on xy. returns the previous center.

  ; WEIR:CENTER!
  ;   [symbol]